buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

 `RateLimit-Remaining` provides the remaining complexity left within the current time window.
 `RateLimit-Limit` is the complexity limit for the time window.
-`RateLimit-Limit` is the number of seconds remaining until a new time window is started and the limits are reset.
+`RateLimit-Reset` is the number of seconds remaining until a new time window is started and the limits are reset.

 ### Response body